ianrmurphy/oscc_wiki/Home.md

 Although we currently support only the 2014+ Kia Soul (conventional) and Kia Soul EV, the API and firmware have been designed to make it relatively easy to add functionality to any by-wire, OBD-II capable vehicle.
 Additionally, the separation between API and firmware means it's easier to modify and test parts of your program without having to update the flashed OSCC modules.

+## DriveKit
-**DriveKit:** If you're looking for a turn-key solution, we offer a commercially-supported vehicle control interface called DriveKit.
+If you're looking for a turn-key solution, we offer a commercially-supported vehicle control interface called DriveKit.
 DriveKit is a complete system for by-wire control of Kia Soul EV and Kia Niro Hybrid vehicles.
 It includes an integrated control module, automotive-grade wiring harnesses, e-stop switch, and additional vehicle control features –– plus it installs in under an hour.
 Visit https://polysync.io/drivekit/ for more information.